Warzone2100/warzone2100/doc/js-functions.md

 ## buildDroid(factoryStructure, templateName, bodyNames, propulsionNames, reserved1, reserved2, ...turretNames)

 Start factory production of new droid with the given name, body, propulsion and turrets.
-The reserved parameters should be passed "" for now.
+The reserved parameters should be passed `""` for now.
 The components can be passed as ordinary strings, or as a list of strings.
 If passed as a list, the first available component in the list will be used.
-Returns a boolean that is true if production was started.
+Returns a boolean that is `true` if production was started.

 ## addDroid(player, x, y, templateName, bodyNames, propulsionNames, reserved1, reserved2, ...turretNames)

-Create and place a droid at the given x, y position as belonging to the given player, built with the given components.
+Create and place a droid at the given `x`, `y` position as belonging to the given player, built with the given components.
 Currently does not support placing droids in multiplayer, doing so will cause a desync.
-Returns the created droid on success, otherwise returns null.
-Passing "" for reserved parameters is recommended.
-In 3.2+ only, to create droids in off-world (campaign mission list), pass -1 as both x and y.
+Returns the created droid on success, otherwise returns `null`.
+Passing `""` for reserved parameters is recommended.
+In 3.2+ only, to create droids in off-world (campaign mission list), pass `-1` as both `x` and `y`.

 ## makeTemplate(player, templateName, bodyNames, propulsionNames, reserved, ...turretNames)

 Create a template (virtual droid) with the given components.
 Can be useful for calculating the cost of droids before putting them into production, for instance.
-Will fail and return null if template could not possibly be built using current research.
+Will fail and return `null` if template could not possibly be built using current research.
 (3.2+ only)

 ## addDroidToTransporter(transporterDroid, droid)